Educating Your Patients About Energy Conservation Techniques

 Energy conservation with respiratory patients often boils down to conserving oxygen for the brain.
 Frequently, these patients are on an oxygen supplement either daily or as needed.
 Over-expenditure of physical movement can result in oxygen desaturation (unsafe numbers dropping below 90% saturation).

 Sometimes oxygen desaturation can be asymptomatic.
 Other times, it will result in increased fatigue, discoloration of the skin, nausea, and dizziness.
 When this happens, it is essential for the person to sit with their back supported or lay down with their head slightly elevated.
-In combination with ECT education, OTs can also promote the consistent use of a pulse oximeter so that the patient can track when they are doing too much and need to cut back.
+In combination with ECT education, OTs can also promote the consistent use of a pulse oximeter so that their patients can track when they are doing too much and need to cut back.

 3. Congestive Heart Failure and Other Cardiac Conditions